Who are we?

-AiCore is a vocational AI school.
+AiCore is a specialist Ai & Data career accelerator.
 That means that our purpose is to teach you what companies need from machine learning engineers, so that you can land a job in the field.

 AiCore was founded by Harry Berg, Christian Kerr and Haron Shams.

-Harry and Haron originally founded the Machine Learning Society at Imperial College London 2 years prior to this.
+Harry and Haron originally founded the Machine Learning Society at Imperial College London.
 They wanted to find a community of people who were actually implementing the state of the art in AI, but all they found was a super advanced, super theoretical reading group and a data science society that only taught the basics.
 So they decided they would start the ML Society to fill the gap between theory and practice.
 They packed one of Imperial's largest lecture theatres full of people and announced that they would start teaching AI to anyone at the university, for free.

 Meanwhile, Christian was working as Chief of Staff at CogX, Europe's largest festival on AI.
 Here he oversaw management of a rapidly scaling organisation, worked on closing 6-figure deals with industry leading companies, and met leaders in the field.